vedro-universe/vedro-docs/docs/quick-start.md

 2. The renamed file exists on disk
 3. The original file no longer exists

 The scenario remains atomic.
-It tests just one thing: file renaming, while verifying all expected consequences of that action.
+It tests just one thing (file renaming), while verifying all expected consequences of that action.

+## Wrapping Up: Readable.
+Scalable.
+Pragmatic.

+You've just built your first test suite with Vedro, from a single passing scenario to reusable contexts and rich, effect-driven assertions.

+This flow wasn't accidental.
+It reflects Vedro's three core design principles:
+- **Readable**: Scenarios are easy to understand at a glance.
+The `Arrange–Act–Assert` structure, clear subject lines, and step names make intent obvious and reduce cognitive overhead.
+- **Scalable**: Contexts and effects keep your suite organized as it grows.
+Modular setup logic and atomic tests reduce duplication and make refactoring safe and painless.
+- **Pragmatic**: Vedro favors explicitness over magic.
+You stay in control of dependencies, state, and execution — writing plain Python, not bending to framework conventions.